Horace Wells: Later years

+Despite his advertisement for dissolving his practice in April 1845, Wells sporadically continued his practice, with his last daybook entry being on November 5, 1845.
+Later, he continued using nitrous oxide sedation for dental procedures and even trained other dentists in its use.
+He also facilitated surgeons with anesthesia for certain surgeries such as amputations and tumor removals between 1846 and 1848.
+Additionally, he pursued other interests such as natural history, arranging an exhibition in Hartford in 1845.

 Wells definitively ended his dental practice in late 1845 and began selling shower baths for which he received a patent on November 4, 1846.
 He also planned to sail to Paris to purchase paintings to resell in the United States.
 He traveled to Paris in early 1847, where he petitioned the Academie Royale de Medicine and the Parisian Medical Society for recognition in the discovery of anesthesia.

 Wells moved to New York City in January 1848, leaving his wife and young son behind in Hartford.
 He lived alone at 120 Chambers St in Lower Manhattan and began self-experimenting with ether and chloroform, and he became addicted to chloroform.
-The effects of sniffing chloroform and ether were unknown.
+The effects of sniffing chloroform and ether were unknown at the time.
+His self-experimentation with these substances led to mental disturbances.

-Wells rushed into the street on January 21, 1848, his 33rd birthday, and threw sulfuric acid over the clothing of two prostitutes.
+Wells rushed into the street on January 21, 1848, his 33rd birthday, and threw sulfuric acid over the clothing of two prostitutes whom he addressed as "abandoned females."
 He was committed to New York's infamous Tombs Prison.
-As the influence of the drug waned, his mind started to clear and he realised what he had done.
+As the influence of the drug waned, his mind started to clear and he realized what he had done.
 He asked the guards to escort him to his house to pick up his shaving kit.
 He committed suicide in his cell on January 24, slitting his left femoral artery with a razor after inhaling an analgesic dose of chloroform.
+He died at the age of 33.
 He is buried at Cedar Hill Cemetery in Hartford, Connecticut.